gsa-oes/office-of-evaluation-sciences/_blog/fellows-discussion.md

 - **Miles**: As an academic, it’s unfortunately quite easy to feel alienated from the tangible policy questions that governments face on a regular basis.
 So, when the opportunity came along to join a diverse team of social scientists whose work has direct policy applications, and immediate public impact, I lept at the chance.

 ### What OES project are you most excited about?
-- **Heather**: I’m really excited about work we are doing on <a href="https://oes.gsa.gov/othercollabs/sba-grant-equity/">equity in allocating federal funds (e.g., during the COVID pandemic)</a>.
-I’m also enthusiastic about possible work on financial education (which was an interest of mine before joining OES) and on <a href="https://oes.gsa.gov/projects/improving-reentry/">post-prison programs</a>.
+- **Heather**: I’m really excited about work we are doing on <a href="https://oes.gsa.gov/othercollabs/sba-grant-equity/" target="_blank">equity in allocating federal funds (e.g., during the COVID pandemic)</a>.
+I’m also enthusiastic about possible work on financial education (which was an interest of mine before joining OES) and on <a href="https://oes.gsa.gov/projects/improving-reentry/ target="_blank"">post-prison programs</a>.
 I’m trying not to get TOO excited about any individual project, since a lot of projects are still in development.
 - **Mattie**: Several!
-I've enjoyed scoping out new opportunities as well as building on existing OES projects in the health policy space, for instance on <a href="https://oes.gsa.gov/vaccines/">evaluations around vaccination uptake</a> and <a href="https://oes.gsa.gov/prescriber-decision-making/">off-guideline prescribing</a>.
+I've enjoyed scoping out new opportunities as well as building on existing OES projects in the health policy space, for instance on <a href="https://oes.gsa.gov/vaccines/">evaluations around vaccination uptake</a> and <a href="https://oes.gsa.gov/prescriber-decision-making/" target="_blank">off-guideline prescribing</a>.
 Recently, I've also become interested in learning more about how decision makers in government interpret and utilize evidence, and interventions that might improve this process.

 ### What does a usual week look like for a fellow?
 - **Elizabeth**: Instead of writing lectures and grading, I’m putting together slide decks for exciting new interventions that have the potential to improve public experiences of government.
 Similar to my professor duties, I am engaging in project management, including meeting with public servants across the federal government, data analysis, and writing for a variety of audiences including the public, policymakers, and academics.